wireapp/this-is-a-test/Conflict.md

-# New file
+# Conflict file

-Some rc change 6
+Some dev change 1